gander-social/indigo/docs/recommended-implementation-approach.md

 ## Executive Summary: Your Best Path Forward

-After thoroughly examining your Bluesky Indigo repository fork and understanding the existing development workflow, I can now provide you with the optimal approach for implementing Canadian data sovereignty.
-The key insight is that you should build upon Bluesky's excellent existing infrastructure rather than replacing it, while carefully extending it with Canadian-specific features.
+After thoroughly examining your Gander Indigo repository fork and understanding the existing development workflow, I can now provide you with the optimal approach for implementing Canadian data sovereignty.
+The key insight is that you should build upon Gander's excellent existing infrastructure rather than replacing it, while carefully extending it with Canadian-specific features.

-Your implementation should follow Bluesky's established Go-centric development workflow, which prioritizes fast iteration and clear debugging.
+Your implementation should follow Gander's established Go-centric development workflow, which prioritizes fast iteration and clear debugging.
 This approach will serve you well as you implement complex sovereignty features that require frequent testing and refinement.

 ## Immediate Next Steps: Getting Your Development Environment Working

-Your first priority should be establishing a proper development environment that follows Bluesky's patterns while supporting your Canadian sovereignty requirements.
-I've created the missing `docker/development.yml` file that your implementation guide referenced, but it's designed to complement rather than replace Bluesky's existing workflow.
+Your first priority should be establishing a proper development environment that follows Gander's patterns while supporting your Canadian sovereignty requirements.
+I've created the missing `docker/development.yml` file that your implementation guide referenced, but it's designed to complement rather than replace Gander's existing workflow.

 Start by copying the environment configuration to create your local development settings.
 This establishes the basic AT Protocol service URLs and authentication credentials that all the services expect to find.

 Build all the Go services to ensure your development environment is working correctly.
-The Bluesky build system is designed to catch dependency issues early and provide clear error messages when something is misconfigured.
+The Gander build system is designed to catch dependency issues early and provide clear error messages when something is misconfigured.

 Start the minimal infrastructure services using the Docker Compose file I've created.
 This provides PostgreSQL, Redis, IPFS, and mock HSM services that support your Canadian sovereignty features without overwhelming your development environment with unnecessary complexity.

-Test the basic relay service using Bluesky's established development workflow.
+Test the basic relay service using Gander's established development workflow.
 This verifies that your environment is correctly configured and that you understand the basic development iteration cycle.

 ## Strategic Implementation Approach: Building Canadian Sovereignty Layer by Layer